basilkhuder/Seurat-to-RNA-Velocity/README.md

 Once this step has finished and your loom file is generated, we can go ahead and use anndata to import our loom file and make the necessary adjustments/additions.
 If you'd like a more interactive visualization for the rest of this guide, an interactive jupyter notebook is provided here.

-But, before we do that, we will export all of the necessary meta data from our Seurat object that we will be incorporating into our RNA Velocity object.
+But, before we do that, we will export all of the necessary meta data from our Seurat object that we will need for our RNA Velocity object.
 This includes:

 - Filtered Cell IDS
-- UMAP or TSNE Embeddings
+- UMAP or TSNE coordinates
 - Clusters

 One way we can access our filtered Cell ID's is through Seurat's ```GetAssayData``` function and extract the column names: